 · eLearning solutions for aviation professionals

 · Customized Software Solutions

 To become the eLearning and IT solutions supplier of choice in the aviation industry.

 To improve the level of safety in the aviation industry, and optimize costs by developing and delivering state-of- the-art solutions with the use of the latest technology available.

-Navcon Aerospace has a dedicated team of consultants who are ready to suit up in the areas of product and service development, deployment, and delivery for the benefit our clients.
-Our consultants have extensive operational, technical, and managerial experience in both helicopters and fixed-wing aircraft, in both civil and military operations.
+Our team of consultants consists of aviators with extensive operational, technical, and managerial experience in both helicopters and fixed-wing aircraft, in both civil and military operations.